 One of the perks that come along with living in the country is you are surrounded by Amish.
 There is just something about a buggy heading down the road that takes me to a place of peace.
-That slow way of life that is free from distractions and wasted moments is something I would love to be a part of.
-An Amish lifestyle is something I have always been in awe of.
+That Amish lifestyle of a slow way of life that is free from distractions and wasted moments is something I would love to be a part of.

 Another part of the Amish life I love is their work ethic.

-The Amish homes that are near us always have neat and tidy lawns.
-Gardens are free of weeds and there are very few veggies left to rot.
-Clotheslines are always full no matter what the weather and men are always working in the fields.
+The Amish homes that are near us always have such neat and tidy lawns.
+Gardens are free of weeds and there are very few vegetables, if any, left to rot.
+Clotheslines are always full of clothes drying in the wind no matter what the weather and men are always working in the fields.

-It amazes me at just now much they are able to get done without the use of modern conveniences.
+It amazes me at just now much the Amish are able to get done without the use of modern conveniences.
 But then I remember they are also free from most of the distractions that haunt us.

 Facebook, television, smartphones, even radios can keep us from focusing on the task at hand.
-Without that focus, we tend to take a bit longer to accomplish items on our to-do list.
+And because we are more likely to be without that focus, we tend to take a bit longer to accomplish items on our to-do list.

 I decided to try things out for part of a day just to see if I was able to get more done.